 Siphon out the water from your fish tank.
 If you have a small or nano tank, you can remove water manually or use a vacuum absorber (siphon) for a large tank.
 This step is required to get rid of debris settled on the substrate layer.
 Never remove all the water; at least keep 50% in the tank.
 If you remove all, you will lose existing beneficial bacteria, hampering the nitrogen cycle.

 Use a gravel vacuum to clean the substrate.
 Stir up the gravel and suck up the debris for better cleaning.
 If you use sand rather than stone, you will want to know how to clean aquarium sand.
 The cleaning process is more or less the same for all substrates!

 Add New Water To Your Fish Tank

 Now add water to the tank.
-Vital parameters to keep in mind when replacing the water are maintaining the water’s pH & temperature (additionally, salinity for saltwater tanks).
+Vital parameters to keep in mind when replacing the water maintain the water’s pH & temperature (additionally, salinity for saltwater tanks).
 The water test kit will help you analyze parameters.
-Based on the test result, take the necessary actions to keep things steady.
+Then, based on the test result, take the necessary actions to keep things steady.

-Choose a substrate that you think will help flourish the kind of plants you prefer to keep, and at the same time, suits your aesthetic preference.
+Choose a substrate that you think will help flourish the kind of plants you prefer to keep, which suits your aesthetic preference.
 You can let me know if you have any queries or suggestions for me.